oopsmonk/documentation/chronicle/1.1/references/data-model.md

 - **Transaction:** Stores transactions by their hash

-- **Edge:** Provides secondary indexes to look up value transactions by specific fields
+- **Hints:** Provides secondary indexes to look up value transactions by specific fields

 - **Data:** Stores zero-value transactions by month